ole00/afterburner/README.md

 ![Board image](https://github.com/ole00/afterburner/raw/master/img/afterburner_new_design.jpg "afterburner")

-This is a GAL IC programmer software that allows to program GAL IC chips from various manfucaturers.
+This is a GAL IC programmer software that allows to program GAL IC chips from various manufcaturers.
 It is based on work of several other people:

  Bruce Abbott:
      https://web.archive.org/web/20220121030038/http://www.bhabbott.net.nz/atfblast.html